zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/allow-duplicate-keys.md

 ## Purpose
 In a rare scenario such as importing a file, a key may be used in multiple rows.

-In some provider such as SQL Server, the statement created by our library (`Merge`) makes it impossible to use with some duplicate keys.
+In some providers, such as SQL Server, the statement created by our library (`Merge`) makes it impossible to use with some duplicate keys.

 By enabling this option, only the latest key is used instead.